What is Microteaching?

 7. Instant feedback:

 Feedbacks are the best way to improve.
 Micro teaching enables the teachers to gain instant feedbacks from the supervisors.
 Instant feedback gives more potential for rectifying mistakes.

 8. Mastering skills:

-This program helps in mastering micro teaching strategies and skills like lecturing, questioning, probing and initiating discussions.
+This program helps in mastering types of micro teaching skills and strategies like lecturing, questioning, probing and initiating discussions.
 Further, it helps in improving a separate teaching style.

 Limitations or Disadvantages of Micro Teaching:

 Creativity is the core of any job.
 It flows along with the task.
 However, in process of micro teaching, due to limited period, it becomes difficult to bring out that creativity.

 2. Training Staff: